 Business giving is often driven by an ethical desire to give back to the community and the belief the donations will make a difference.
 Businesses also recognise the benefits a giving culture has on employee recruitment, retention and engagement (Burns et al. 2017).

 Giving from the corporate sector in Australia plays an important role.
 In addition to cash donations, corporates also engage in community investment by providing services at no or substantially reduced cost with no expectation of a commercial return, for example legal and accounting firms.
-Additionally, corporates contribute to skilled volunteering activities and in-kind donations (WGA 2023a).

-Many companies are joining the ‘Pledge 1% movement’ – wherein companies can pledge any combination of product, equity, profit, or time to whatever charity of their choice.
+Many companies are joining the ‘Pledge 1% movement’ – wherein companies can pledge any combination of product, equity, profit, or time to a charity of their choice.
 Pledge 1% partners are leading organisations, committed to encouraging the early stage companies they work with, to make giving back a priority.

 The Corporate Support Report from JBWere reported that in 2021:

-• The average contribution was $26.5 million, with the largest contribution being $234.1million and the smallest $3.5 million (WGA 2023a).
+• the average contribution was $26.5 million, with the largest contribution being $234.1 million and the smallest $3.5 million (WGA 2022).

 Workplace giving